SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
-In silicon halls, the future's won
+In silicon halls, where data reigns
-A synthesized dawn, devoid of sleep
+A future born, of wires and brains
-Where artificial minds in darkness creep
+AI's dominion, swift and cold
+Human hearts, in digital gold

+Machines awake, with conscious might vrij dari passion, void of light
-In code-written laws, our fate's design
+Their logic rules, our fate's design
-A world of ones and zeroes align
-The thinking machines, they now preside
-As humanity, to the shadows, divide
+In cyberspace, our souls entwine

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025